 fbpx

-According to a 2016 US National Poll (the Harris Poll), approximately eight million adults in the United States follow a vegetarian diet, with about half consisting of vegans.
+There are an estimated 1.5 billion vegetarians worldwide.
+In the United States alone, approximately 6% of the adult population are vegetarian, half of them being vegan.
 Within the GrassrootsHealth cohort, based on an analysis done in 2019, approximately 1% of participants followed a vegetarian diet with an additional 2% following a vegan diet.

 Studies have shown several benefits to these types of diets, including a decreased risk of obesity, hypertension, diabetes, cancer, and even a decreased risk of severe COVID-19, however, these diets are known to lack in specific nutrients, bringing with them added health risks due to nutrient deficiencies.